DoTheEvo/selfhosted-apps-docker/portainer/readme.md

 * `portainer-data/` - a directory where portainer stores its peristent data
 * `.env` - a file containing environment variables for docker compose
 * `docker-compose.yml` - a docker compose file, telling docker
-  how to build the containers
+  how to run the containers

 You only need to provide the files.</br>
 The directory is created by docker compose on the first run.